geshan/geshan.github.com/source/_posts/2019-10-20-get-laravel-6-running-on-google-cloud-run-step-by-step-with-ci.markdown

 1. We are using the official PHP Apache docker image to run Laravel, it has PHP version 7.3.
 1. We are using multistage build to get the dependencies with Composer then copying them to the main docker image that has PHP 7.3 and Apache.
 1. As Google Cloud Run requires the web-server to be listening to port `8080` we are using `000-default.conf` to configure this
-1. To make things easy to run with single command `docker-compose up` we are using docker-compose.
+1. To make things easy to run with a single command `docker-compose up` we are using docker-compose.
 1. Now as you have read this far, run `docker-compose up` on your root and then after everything runs go to `http://localhost:8080` to see that Laravel 6 is running locally on Docker.
 Below is my `docker-compose up` output towards the end:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/laravel6-on-google-cloud-run/07docker-compose-output.jpg" title="Docker compose running Laravel with PHP 7.3 and Apache" alt="Docker compose running Laravel with PHP 7.3 and Apache">